 Pros of a Cash-Out Refinance

-• Borrowers with good or improved credit, or those who bought their home when interest rates were higher, may be able to refinance to a lower interest rate.
+• A lower rate Borrowers with good or improved credit, or those who bought their home when interest rates were higher, may be able to refinance to a lower interest rate.

-• A mortgage interest tax deduction may be available on a cash-out refinance if the money is used for capital improvements on your property.
-(Consult with a tax professional for more details as they apply to your situation.)
+• Potential tax deductions A mortgage interest tax deduction may be available on a cash-out refinance if the money is used for capital improvements on your property.
+(Consult with a tax professional for more details on how this applies to your situation.)

 Cons of a Cash-Out Refinance

-There are some downsides to going the refi route, including:
+There are also some downsides to going the cash refi route, including:

-• Borrowers must go through the mortgage application process all over again to get a new loan, which usually means submitting updated information, getting an appraisal, and waiting for approval.
+• Involved application process Borrowers must go through the mortgage application process all over again to get a new loan, which usually means submitting updated information, getting an appraisal, and waiting for approval.

-• Borrowers may have to pay closing costs, generally from 2% to 6% of the total loan amount.
+• Closing costs You may have to pay closing costs, generally from 2% to 6% of the total loan amount.
 (That’s the old loan plus the lump sum that’s being added.)

-• Your mortgage is a secured loan, which means if you can’t make your payments, you could risk foreclosure.
+• Foreclosure risk Your mortgage is a secured loan, which means if you can’t make your payments, you could risk foreclosure.

 Using a Home Equity Line of Credit to Finance a Pool

-Another way borrowers can use their home’s equity to finance a pool is to take out a home equity line of credit (HELOC).
+Another way you can use your home’s equity to finance a pool is to take out a home equity line of credit (HELOC).

 A HELOC is a revolving line of credit that uses your home as collateral.
 It works much like a credit card in that: